 - Will the benefits of the modification outweigh the disturbances the change in schedule will cause for the child or children

 The parent requesting the modification will carry the burden of proof in order to get it approved and the standards for making these kinds of changes are very high.
-Since many professionals and family court judges believe that stability and consistency are important in a child or children’s well-being, they do not like to approve all modifications since it can cause a lot of disruption in the children’s lives.
-This is why the modification’s benefits must outweigh the disturbances the change in schedule will cause.
+Since many professionals and Alaska child custody judges believe that stability and consistency are important for the children’s well-being, they do not like to approve all modifications since it can cause a lot of disruption in the children’s lives.
+This is why the modification’s benefits must outweigh the disturbances the change in schedule might cause.